 Pump It Up Prime 2 (Andamiro)

 The latest version of the popular Pump It Up series debuted at IAAPA and fans were eager to check it out.
-I saw it setup but shut off for the first couple of days I was around but come opening day for the show, several PIU fans were on hand to stream gameplay to the community.
+I saw it set up but shut off for the first couple of days I was around but come the opening day for the show, several PIU fans were on hand to stream gameplay to the community.
 One of those included long time AH contributor Phil Arrington.

-The latest version of Pump adds in many new songs, a card system, a camera, new modes for the fans and fortunately, a tutorial for newcomers.
+The latest version of Pump adds in many new songs, a card system, a camera, new modes for the fans, and fortunately, a tutorial for newcomers.
 The latter is good for operators who may not have a dedicated player base at their location to keep earnings strong.

 World’s Fastest Drummer (Unit-E Technologies)

 One surprise that came along via email before the show was that World’s Fastest Drummer was returning to the arcade scene.
 This had first teased us way back in 2010 but with Unit-E Technologies (of NEON FM fame) taking over, the new package is much nicer and definitely ready for locations.

 According to Unit-E, there are a few changes left to make to it including the addition of a camera to integrate into the online leaderboards.
 They may also add more “tracks” to the software (the game had a single race car style theme to the level as you see above).
 It does have tickets as an option but for locations like mine that don’t care about tickets, I think the competitive nature of it and the online features will draw attention by themselves.
 This is slated for a release Q1 2017.

 Also as that video shows, the “Andamiro” version of the NEON FM cabinet has now replaced the original cabinet of the game.
 With a sharper and more colorful design, perhaps that means more locations will be grabbing one in the near future.